jasper-th-wang/Rainmate/README.md

 - Bug fixes: we want to optimize the user experience as much as possible by fixing the known bugs mentioned above.
 - Query optimization: the amount of read query is more than desired, in the future we wish to optimize our query algorithm.
+- Organization: due to time constraint and inexperience, the CSS and JavaScript code can benefit from a refactoring and reorganization!

 ---